jordansissel/sysadvent/2011/17/article.md

 Legal documents are long for many reasons, but the main reason I believe is to reduce loopholes or confusion by defining and using a common language and vocabulary.
 Vocabulary is important.
-Most documents have embedded definitions of just about every major term used.
+Most of these documents have embedded definitions of just about every major term used.
 Look at your current employment contract - how much of it is simply defining words?

 Centrally defining all words allows two parties who speak different languages to speak on a common ground.
 Look at the